 Chat Replay API.
 The API returns the

-chat_download_urlis the AWS S3 signed URL to download the whole chat dump of a session in a CSV format.
+chat_download_urlis a URL that allows you to download the entire chat dump of a session in CSV format from AWS S3.

-chat_download_urlis expired, just call this endpoint again to generate a new download URL.
+chat_download_urlgets expired, simply call this endpoint again to obtain a new download URL.

 Download the chat dump file